Alabama’s Official Folk Life Play

 Recipient of the 2008 Governor’s Tourism Award

-The 2018 Fall Performance of “Come Home, It’s Suppertime” will take place on November 8, 9 & 10 and 15, 16 & 17.
-Tickets are $25 and include pre-show, full country supper and award-winning folklife play.
+Stay Tuned for dates for the November 2019 Performance of “Come Home, It’s Suppertime”© Tickets are $25 and include pre-show, full country supper and award-winning folklife play.

 Perhaps you’ve heard your grandma tell stories about sittin’ up with the dead, about beatin’ the blackberry bushes to run off snakes or meetin’ the rollin’ store.
 Maybe you’ve heard your grandpa talk about hog killin’ time or fightin’ the demons of the cotton field, plowin’ behind a stubborn ol’ mule or makin’ moonshine whiskey.
 Well, when you “Come Home” to supper at the We Piddle Around Theater, you can pull up a chair, grab a chicken leg and a baked sweet tater and listen to a bushel of stories and tap your toes to the music ’til they’re just about too tired to walk you on home.